schahriar/mfx/README.md

     shaders.zoom({ factor: 0.5, x: 0.5, y: 0.25 }),
   ]))
   .pipeThrough(new MFXVideoEncoder(output))
-  .pipeThrough(new MFXWebMMuxer(config)) // Returns a Blob type that can be piped to a backend if needed .pipeTo(new MFXFileWriter("output.webm")) // Opens a save dialog in the browser
+  .pipeThrough(new MFXWebMMuxer(output)) // Returns a Blob type that can be piped to a backend if needed .pipeTo(new MFXFileWriter("output.webm")) // Opens a save dialog in the browser

 ```